fathiraz/flowbell/README.md

 - **Persistence** – Room 2.6 for queue/history plus app and user preferences; `DataStoreManager` is available for more granular settings later.
 - **Networking** – OkHttp 4.12, Kotlinx Serialization 1.7, and Chucker for inspecting traffic during development.
 - **Background work** – Coroutine-driven batching today with a WorkManager worker scaffold in place for longer running jobs.
-- **Observability** – Timber for logs, optional Crashlytics, and Hyperion for in-app debugging tools.
+- **Observability** – Timber for logs, optional Crashlytics, and Beagle for in-app debugging tools.
 - **Build tooling** – Gradle Kotlin DSL, AGP 8.8, Kotlin JVM target 21, targeting Android 26–35.

 ## 🚀 Getting Started